rugbyprof/2143-ObjectOrientedProgramming/binary_trees.md

     - A subtree is a set of nodes and edges comprised of a parent and all the descendants of that parent.
 - ***Leaf Node***
     - A leaf node is a node that has no children.
-For example, node3, 4, 5 and node6.
+For example, node3, 4, 5 and node6 are leaf nodes.

 ![](https://s3.amazonaws.com/f.cl.ly/items/0t342r0q3g333E2r2p1h/tree_edges_nodes.png)